-Ultrasonic Testing (UT) is also often called Ultrasonic Thickness Measurement (UTM).
+Ultrasonic Testing (UT) is also often called Ultrasonic Thickness Measurement (UTM), Ultrasonic Thickness Testing (UTT), or Sonic Testing (ST).
 It is most commonly used on metal, because metal conducts sound waves in a manner that supports this kind of measurement.

 This method is commonly used by inspectors as one of many Non-Destructive Testing (NDT) testing methods, allowing them to collect information about the condition of an asset without having to damage it.

 [Ultrasonic testing is just one of the non-destructive testing (NDT) methods that inspectors use.
 Learn more about NDT in this in-depth guide.]

 The first ultrasonic thickness test was developed after the Titanic sank in 1912.